NC Highway Ranks as a “Top 10 Most Dangerous Road”

 About the Author

 Michael Jordan is an attorney at the Law Offices of James Scott Farrin in North Carolina and has been practicing law for more than 20 years.
 Mike assists clients with their personal injury, workers’ compensation, eminent domain, products liability, medical malpractice, mass tort, and other cases.
-He’s a member of the American Association for Justice and the North Carolina Advocates for Justice (NCAJ), where he serves on the Legal Affairs Committee after previously serving on the Board of Governors.
-The NCAJ has recognized Mike’s active participation, service, and commitment by awarding him the “Order of Service” award most years since the award’s inception.
+He’s a member of the American Association for Justice and North Carolina Advocates for Justice (NCAJ), where he served on the Legal Affairs Committee after previously serving on the Board of Governors.
+The NCAJ has recognized Mike’s active participation, service, and commitment by awarding him the “Order of Service” award in numerous years.
+Mike has also been recognized on the “Best Lawyers” list by Best Lawyers in America for 2024 and 2025.4

 ×